akeneo/pim-docs/developer_guide/akeneo_in_a_nutshell/index.rst

 Once a Family is created, you can create products organized in one or multiples *Categories*.

-Most of the time, we export data to various destinations: an eCommerce website, a mobile application, a paper catalog.
+Most of the time, we export data to various destinations: an eCommerce website, a mobile application, or a paper catalog.
 You can use Channels to provide a different data for each product according to the selected destination.

 When you start a PIM project, the first task to do is to build the structure of the data from a "functional" point of view.